tobis1441/object-recognizer/README.md

 rename it to model_retinanet.pth and put it at root level of project.

 You now should be able to run main.py and get printed out the result from object recognition in the given image.

+## Further workflow
+You can install new dependencies in a terminal with the activated virtual environment by

+`pip install NAME_OF_LIBRARY`

+and export your current env:

+`pip freeze > requirements.txt`.